West Cape May School District: History

 Previously a West Cape May High School existed.
 In an era of de jure educational segregation in the United States normally only white students were permitted to attend though the state made exceptions.
 Ordinarily black students attended Downingtown Industrial High School instead of West Cape May High.
 The district maintained separate white and black elementary schools, the latter West Cape May Colored Elementary School.
 "The Annex" was the school for black elementary school children.
-In 1948, when segregation was still active, white children in Rio Grande (Middle Township) were sent to West Cape May for grades 7-12.
+In 1948, when segregation was still active, white children in the Rio Grande section of Middle Township were sent to West Cape May for grades 7-12.

 West Cape Elementary previously served up to grade 8.

 In the 2016–17 school year, the district had 98 students, making it the eighth-smallest district in the state.